 Both Beauty Crew and Beauty Heaven are great for regular bursts of beauty info on new products and treatments.
 LinkedIn have some excellent professional groups that provide regular industry updates – a must for every aspiring professional in the area of aesthetics.

 Interested in a career in beauty?
-Explore our new Bachelor of Health Science (Aesthetics).
+Explore our new Bachelor of Health Science (Aesthetics) or learn more about our Beauty Courses.

 Find a course